hitoshi-watase/sercrod/docs/reference/directives/unwrap.md

 - Use `*unwrap` for one-shot or build-time rendering:

-  - It is best suited for scenarios where Nablla is used as a preprocessor:
+  - It is best suited for scenarios where Sercrod is used as a preprocessor:
-    - SSG or SSR pipelines where `<na-blla>` is used only during generation.
+    - SSG or SSR pipelines where `<serc-rod>` is used only during generation.
     - Inline rendering in a build step (for example, via Playwright) to produce final HTML.

 - Do not expect live updates after unwrapping:

   - Once unwrapped, the host is removed from the DOM and does not drive further reactive changes.
-  - If you need live updates from Nablla on the client side, do not use `*unwrap` on that host.
+  - If you need live updates from Sercrod on the client side, do not use `*unwrap` on that host.

 - Keep `*unwrap` on the host element:

-  - `*unwrap` is implemented as a method of the Nablla class and is only checked on Nablla hosts.
+  - `*unwrap` is implemented as a method of the Sercrod class and is only checked on Sercrod hosts.
-  - Placing `*unwrap` on non-Nablla elements has no effect in the current implementation.
+  - Placing `*unwrap` on non-Sercrod elements has no effect in the current implementation.

 - Treat `*unwrap` as a structural option:

   - It does not change how directives like `*if`, `*for`, `*each`, `*include`, or `*import` behave inside the host.
-  - It only changes whether the `<na-blla>` wrapper itself survives after the update cycle.
+  - It only changes whether the `<serc-rod>` wrapper itself survives after the update cycle.

 #### Additional examples